jdimauro/witch-lights/docs/README.md

 Now you may see how this is a modular system; these conduit segments may be arranged in any configuration, so long as they form an unbroken chain from the Arduino to the final PIR sensor.

-Next, we will install terminal boards in the 3D-printed enclosures, and we will strip and attach the ribbon cable to the terminals on those boards.
+Next, we will install terminal boards in the 3D-printed enclosures, and we will strip and attach the ribbon cable and power cables to the terminals on those boards.

 ### Terminal boards